letstri/timezz/README.md

 - default: `undefined`
 - required `false`

-Event object which be send on each second.
+Here is event object which be send on each second.

 ```js
 {